Hicks, Rahauser Chosen for Faculty Teaching Awards

 As the academic year begins at Mercersburg Academy, Tom Rahauser ’74, P ’05, ’07, ’12 has been named the 2020-2021 recipient of the Ammerman Distinguished Teaching Award, while Eric Hicks P ’16, ’19 is this year’s Zern Excellence in Teaching Award recipient.

-The Ammerman Distinguished Teaching Award for Religion and Interdisciplinary Studies was established by Andrew Ammerman ’68 and his mother, the late Josephine Ammerman, to bring recognition to a member of the faculty who has demonstrated outstanding pedagogy in challenging Mercersburg students to address the spiritual, moral, ethical, and artistic dimensions of their lives, or to bring recognition to special religion scholars-in-residence who may be engaged from time to time to accomplish the same purpose.
+The Ammerman Distinguished Teaching Award for Religious and Interdisciplinary Studies was established by Andrew Ammerman ’68 and his mother, the late Josephine Ammerman, to bring recognition to a member of the faculty who has demonstrated outstanding pedagogy in challenging Mercersburg students to address the spiritual, moral, ethical, and artistic dimensions of their lives, or to bring recognition to special religion scholars-in-residence who may be engaged from time to time to accomplish the same purpose.

 As a Mercersburg student, Rahauser captained the soccer, basketball, and baseball teams and was awarded the Headmaster’s Prize and the Yale University Aurelian Prize for the Class of 1974.
 He graduated from Franklin and Marshall College, where he majored in Spanish, was captain of the soccer team for two years, and spent eight months studying at the Institute International in Madrid during his junior year.
 Rahauser holds a master’s from Penn State University.
 He joined the Mercersburg faculty in 1978 as a Spanish teacher and served as school’s dean of students from 1996 until 2017, as well as its head boys’ soccer coach from 1984 to 1996.
 (Rahauser returned to the sidelines in fall 2017 as an assistant coach for the boys’ varsity soccer team.)
 He chairs the Conduct Review Committee.
 Rahauser and his wife, Director of Counseling Services Susan Rahauser, live in the Wyman House on campus.
 The Rahauser Counseling Center was dedicated in their honor in 2018.